SoftwareUnderstanding/software_types/README.md

 line with what schema.org already does, allows for further type-specific refinements.
-A good example is the [WebAPI](https://github.com/schemaorg/schemaorg/issues/1423) type that is in development which allows for descripting Web APIs, though not a subtype of ``schema:SoftwareApplication``.
+A good example is the [WebAPI](https://github.com/schemaorg/schemaorg/issues/1423) type that is in development which allows for describing Web APIs, though not a subtype of ``schema:SoftwareApplication``.

-**Disclaimer**: this work aims to create a profile that may be incorportated into codemeta or schema.org.
-The profile has persistent identifiers, but, if standardized, the classes and properties defined here may be absorved into other intiatives.
+**Disclaimer**: this work aims to create a profile that may be incorporated into codemeta or schema.org.
+The profile has persistent identifiers, but, if standardized, the classes and properties defined here may be absorbed into other initiatives.

 ## Software types profile: Classes